-5.4 Disturbance to Otter
+5.3 Disturbance to Otter

-- 5.4.1 The otter couches identified on the River Strathy are approximately 50 m from the nearest construction works (associated with Towers 3, 4, 8 and 9).
-The implementation of a minimum 10 m buffer alongside watercourses as part of the embedded mitigation for the construction phase of the Proposed Development would minimise the potential for any noise or visual disturbance to riparian and aquatic habitats that may be used by otter for foraging/ on passage, or to any new couches that may be established in the intervening period prior to the commencement of construction activities.
+- 5.3.1 The otter couches identified on the River Strathy, the Halladale River and along minor watercourses which the Proposed Alignment crosses (see Volume 2: Figure V1-7.6) and the species are active across the wider area of the Proposed Alignment. - 5.3.2 The implementation of a minimum 10 m buffer alongside watercourses as part of the embedded mitigation for the construction phase of the Proposed Alignment would minimise the potential for any noise or visual disturbance to riparian and aquatic habitats that may be used by otter for foraging/ on passage, or to any new couches that may be established in the intervening period prior to the commencement of construction activities.
+Prior to works commencing in proximity to habitats suitable for use by otters, the ECoW will complete appropriate surveys to determine the presence of the species and if additional measures need to be implemented to reduce potential disturbance.
 No nighttime working would be undertaken, and therefore there is negligible potential for noise or visual disturbance to foraging/ commuting otter.
-It is assessed that the Proposed Development would result in no adverse effect on the integrity of this qualifying feature. - 5.4.2 A summary of the appropriate assessment against the conservation objectives for this qualifying feature is provided in Table 3.
+It is assessed that the Proposed Alignment would result in no adverse effect on the integrity of this qualifying feature.

+5.3.3 A summary of the appropriate assessment against the conservation objectives for this qualifying feature is provided in Table 3.

-Table 3: Appropriate Assessment of the Potential Impacts of the Proposed Development on the Caithness and Sutherland Peatlands SAC/ Ramsar in view of its Conservation Objectives
+Table 3: Appropriate Assessment of the Potential Impacts of the Proposed Alignment on the Caithness and Sutherland Peatlands SAC/ Ramsar in view of its 3 Conservation Objectives